DHTMLX/docs-suite/docs/grid/usage.md

 - `config` - (optional) the configuration of data grouping
     - `showMissed` - (optional) specifies whether the elements that don't have the field for grouping should be displayed, *true* by default
         - if set to *true*, the rows that don't have values for grouping are rendered row by row after all the data
-        - if a *string* value is set, e.g. "Missed", the rows that don't have values for grouping are rendered as a separate group the name of which will have the specified string value.
+        - if a *string* value is set, for example, "Missed", the rows that don't have values for grouping are rendered as a separate group the name of which will have the specified string value.
 This group will be rendered as the last one
         - if set to *false*, the rows that don't suit the grouping criteria won't be rendered
     - `field` - (optional) the group field name, *"group"* by default